Quentin Jammer: San Diego Chargers

-Due to a holdout to start the 2002 season, Jammer was not ready to make an impact his rookie year and started only four games.
+Jammer was selected by the San Diego Chargers with the fifth overall pick in the first round of the 2002 NFL draft.
+Due to a holdout to start the 2002 season, he was not ready to make an impact his rookie year and started only four games.
 The following year, in 2003, Jammer started at the cornerback position.
 Coming into the NFL, Jammer was touted as being a physical player rather than a finesse cover cornerback.
 The transition to the NFL was difficult because the physical style of play that brought him so much success in college often resulted in pass interference calls.
 Jammer led the NFL in pass interference calls in 2004 with eight.
 Jammer suffered another setback in his development when the NFL made an officiating point of emphasis in 2004 that penalized defensive players for touching receivers further than five yards past the line of scrimmage.
 In an interview with Rick Gosselin of The Dallas Morning News, Jammer said, "All the rule changes for the offense have altered the game.
 It's turned football into track with pads.
 Before you know it, the receivers are going to have a free run at you.
 You can't touch them at all.
 The rules got me away from my game," Jammer said.
 "When physical corners start finessing it, that's not their style."

-Jammer has also been criticized for his lack of interceptions.
+Jammer was criticized for his lack of interceptions, though he was still considered a valuable part of the team.
 In 62 career games leading up to the 2006 season, Jammer had only recorded six interceptions, including just two total in the 2004 and 2005 seasons.
 When the Chargers extended Jammer's contract during the 2006 offseason, Kevin Acee of the San Diego Union Tribune wrote that "... he is widely considered by Chargers fans to be among the team's weak links, mostly for the fact he has just six career interceptions."
 Acee later wrote of Jammer: "In recent seasons Jammer has been without a doubt the most vilified Charger.
 It was difficult to tell whether he was disliked (perhaps too mild a term) more for what he did (get called for a lot of penalties) or what he didn't do (make interceptions).
 It's possible in the past decade there has been only one other Charger (do we really need to say his name?) who drew more wrath from the faithful."